ooki/dnd_auction_game/README.md

 The server awards each auction to the highest bidder.
 In case of a tie, priority determines the winner (priority swaps after ties to keep things fair).
 The winning player earns points based on a random dice roll.

-If you don't win an auction, you get back 50% of the gold you bid.
-The remaining 50% goes into a shared gold pool that players can claim by spending points.
+If you don't win an auction, you get back 50% of the gold you bid; the other 50% is removed from the game.
+Players may also spend points to buy gold at the current gold-per-point rate.
+This rate is calculated from the previous round as total winning-bid gold divided by `max(1, total actual points awarded to winners)`.
+The first round's rate is 0 gold per point.
+A player may spend points down to, but never below, -100 points.

 In addition, the Iron Bank of Braavos pays interest on your gold holdings (up to a limit).
 The interest rate, bank limit, and gold income all vary each round via random walks—use `bank_state` to see future values and plan ahead.